 To Therapists Interested In Attending My Workshops:

-I think these pictures plus the information on this page give you an idea of what to expect from me and from my workshops.
+I think these pictures plus the information on this page give you a bit of an idea of who I am and what you might expect from me and from my workshops.
 If you have any questions at all, please contact me.
 I'd love for you to join the "Repeat Offenders", I mean "Attenders" Club.
+Almost forgot: you might like to take a look at the workshops listed on the 'Bring Me To You' page.
+That will give you an idea about the kinds of topics I offer.

 Front of my business card